 - They need to be monitored to prevent overheating and unnecessary power usage.

 Heat cables are usually installed in patterns along the eaves, in gutters, and in downspouts.
-Their purpose is not to entirely eliminate ice along the eaves; it is to provide a clear path for melted water to flow through the ice, off the roof, and onto the ground.
+Their purpose is not to entirely eliminate ice along the eaves, but rather to provide a clear path for melting snow to flow through the ice, off the roof, and onto the ground.

 For more tips on preparing and protecting your home for wintry conditions, download our free ebook about what to look for as colder weather approaches.